 One thing is very clear to me, we need a new paradigm in international advocacy and we need to start focusing more on these support issues.
 As the number of people living with cancer rises, the requirement for post diagnostic support also rises.
 Even those who are ‘stable’ need support.
 One thing is for sure, the shock effect of what people tell me never wears off because I know there are more shocking stories still to hear.

-In my article ‘Ever wonder what caused your NET’, I concluded that currently, the only known scientifically explained causes for NETs were heredity/genetic in nature.
+In my article ‘Ever wonder what caused your NET’, I concluded that currently, the only known scientifically explained causes for NETs were hereditary/genetic in nature.
 This is mostly associated with those who have MEN syndromes (yes, they are a syndrome not a type of tumour) and a few other less common types of NET including Pheochomocytoma/Paraganglioma (Pheo/Para) and Medullary Thyroid Carcinoma (MTC) (the familial version of MTC is often referred to as FMTC).
-However, please note this does not mean that all those diagnosed with Pheo/Para and MTC will have any heredity or genetic conditions, many will simply be sporadic tumors.
+However, please note this does not mean that all those diagnosed with pancreatic, parathyroid, pituarity, Pheo/Para and MTC tumours, will have any hereditary or genetic conditions, many will simply be sporadic tumors.

 In recent years, it has become increasingly apparent that a number of Neuroendocrine tumours arise as a result of germline genetic mutations and are inherited in an autosomal dominant pattern.
 The number of genes implicated is increasing.